vre-hub/vre/containers/rucio-client/README.md

 ## Rucio-clients version change

-This container depends on the `vre-base-ops` container, which in turn depends on the `rucio/rucio-server:release-1.30.0`.
-Therefore, to change the version of the rucio-client, please change the `vre-base-ops` container first.
+This container depends on the `rucio/rucio-client:release-1.30.0`.
+Change any file within the folder or the Dockerfile's `BASETAG` tag.

 ## Run with X.509 authentication